 I recently drove by a billboard sponsored by the College Foundation for North Carolina.
-It featured a bright young boy and the tagline, “College is just around the corner!
+It featured a bright young boy and the tagline: “College is just around the corner!
 Start your 529 plans today!”

-But parents also ought to pay off credit card debt, save for retirement, have an emergency fund, pay for day care, and buy groceries, health insurance, and new school supplies.
+But parents also ought to pay off credit card debt, contribute to retirement accounts, have an emergency fund, pay for daycare, and buy groceries, health insurance, and new school supplies.

 The fact is, most parents feel financially squeezed.
-So it seems silly that we try to shame or inspire people to save for their children’s future college education when every dollar can go toward a more pressing need today.
+So it seems off-putting that we try to shame or inspire people to save for their children’s future college education when every dollar can go toward a more pressing need today.

-If you want your kids to graduate from college debt-free, but didn’t start saving before junior was conceived, check out these 10 tips for lowering the cost of college.
+If you want your kids to graduate from college debt-free, but didn’t start saving before Junior was conceived, check out these 10 tips for lowering the cost of college.

 1. Honest Communication

-Every parent I know wants to direct every penny of savings to their kids, but that’s generally not a great idea.
+Every parent I know wants to direct every penny of savings to their kids, but that’s often not possible.
 While your kids are in elementary and high school, prioritize your retirement savings over their college funds.

 3. Graduate From College by Age 19

-Did you know that most states offer dual or postsecondary enrollment options for academically capable high school students?
+Did you know that most states offer dual or post-secondary enrollment options for academically capable high school students?

 That’s right — in most states, your kid can get a free college education while he or she attends high school.